-68 Rule Determination - Split Snowy Region and Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region lines, such as raising the height of transmission towers, would require extensive outages over many months.
+The congestion in the Snowy region is unlikely to be addressed by either network augmentation or load or generation investment.
+TransGrid, as the relevant TNSP, provided the Commission with advice to the effect that augmentation would be unlikely to satisfy the Regulatory Test.
+For example, upgrades to the Murray-Tumut lines, such as raising the height of transmission towers, would require extensive outages over many months.
 This would be likely to exacerbate the congestion problem in the interim, imposing significant market costs.
-Further, generation or load responses are also unlikely to occur given the restrictions on developing such investments in a national park.108
+Further, generation or load responses are also unlikely to occur given the restrictions on developing such investments in a national park.105

 The Southern Generators' Congestion Pricing proposal prices this Snowy region congestion, using a mechanism other than region boundary change.
 It provides incentives for Snowy Hydro to offer its Murray and Tumut generation into the market in a more cost-reflective manner than it would do under the base case.
-It is, however, a long term extension to what was intended to be an interim pricing mechanism.109 Moreover, as a mechanism implemented directly through the Rules like the Southern Generators' Congestion Pricing proposal would be open to further change under a new Rule change proposal.
-Should the Southern Generators' Congestion Pricing proposal would be open to further change option or new Rule change proposals could lodged with the Commission in the short term.
+It is, however, a long term extension to what was intended to be an interim pricing mechanism.
+Moreover, as a mechanism implemented directly through the Rules like the Southern Generators' Congestion Pricing proposal would be open to further change under a new Rule change proposal.
+Should the Southern Generators' Congestion Pricing proposal be implemented, it is possible that additional region boundary change option or new Rule change proposals could lodged with the Commission in the short term.